Join RU ECE Discord

 IEEE: Novice2Expert Coding Division

-We are a subdivision of IEEE with a goal of promoting interest in coding with different programming languages, and providing programming workshops and events for programmers in novice to expert levels!
+Description: We are a division of IEEE with a goal of promoting interest in coding with different programming languages, and providing programming workshops and events for programmers in novice to expert levels!
 We believe that our club members need hands-on experience and one-on-one interaction with peers to learn effectively.
 We usually have workshops in Python, C++, and Java, but are open to teaching in other languages.
 Each language is divided into workshops which will be 1 hour each.
 Students can choose to be instructors in order to build leadership and communication skills.
 We want to keep the overhead low for both the instructors and the participants so that the club’s activities are manageable by students with a full-time course load.